-- Please take your student's updated vaccine record to school every time they receive a vaccine. - Need to find your student's vaccine record?
-It may be available from the Colorado Immunization Information System.
-Visit COVaxRecords.org for more information.
+- Please take your student's updated Certificate of Immunization to school every time they receive a vaccine. - Need to find your student's vaccine record?
+It may be available from the Colorado Immunization Information System (CIIS).
+Visit COVaxRecords.org for more information, including directions for how to use the CIIS Public Portal to view and print your student's vaccine record.